 It can be hard to initially recognize bacterial canker on peach trees.
 By the time your eyes can see the signs, the tree is likely in great distress.
 The bacteria causes the most damage when trees are dormant or unhealthy for other reasons.

 Just at leaf break, cankers form on stem and trunk tissue.
 These develop copious amounts of gum that eventually breaks through the plant matter.
-The result is a sticky, smelly cancerous lesion.
+The result is a sticky, smelly, cancerous lesion.
 Prior to this, the plant may experience tip die back and some leaf distortion.
 Once the canker is filled with the gum, any plant material beyond it will die.

 What Causes Peach Bacterial Canker?